AlanSmythDeaf/deafchat/README.md

 [GitHub Projects](https://github.com/AlanSmythDeaf/deafchat/projects) served as an Agile tool for this project.
 It isn't a specialized tool, but with the right tags and project creation/issue assignments, it can be made to work.
-Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board. screenshot Projects Board.
+Through it, , User stories, Issues, and Moscow Proritization tasks were planned, then tracked on a basis using the basic Kanban board.

 ### GitHub Issues

 [GitHub Issues](https://github.com/AlanSmythDeaf/deafchat/issues) served as an another Agile tool.
 There, I used my own **User Story Template** to manage user stories.

-It also helped with milestone iterations on a weekly basis. screenshot of Open and Closed Issues.
+### MoSCoW Prioritization
+To manage task priorities for the project, I applied the MoSCoW Prioritization method.
+This approach categorizes tasks based on their importance and urgency:
+- **Must Have:** Features are needed for the website that to be delivered.
+- **Should Have:** Features that add value but are not critical for immediate delivery.
+- **Could Have:** Features that are nice to have.
+- **Will Not Have**: Features that are not a priority for the specific time frame.

 ## Testing